 What are Derivatives?

 Most derivatives are traded over-the-counter (OTC).
 However, some of the contracts, including options and futures, are traded on specialized exchanges.
-The biggest derivative exchanges include the CME Group (Chicago Mercantile Exchange and Chicago Board of Trade), Korea Exchange, and Eurex.
+The biggest derivative exchanges include the CME Group (Chicago Mercantile Exchange and Chicago Board of Trade), the Korea Exchange, and Eurex.

-History of Derivatives
+History of the Market

 Derivatives are not new financial instruments.
 For example, the emergence of the first futures contracts can be traced back to the second millennium BC in Mesopotamia.
 However, the financial instrument was not widely used until the 1970s.
 The introduction of new valuation techniques sparked the rapid development of the derivatives market.
 Nowadays, we cannot imagine modern finance without derivatives.

 Types of Derivatives

 These are financial contracts that obligate the contracts’ buyers to purchase an asset at a pre-agreed price on a specified future date.
 Both forwards and futures are essentially the same in their nature.
 However, forwards are more flexible contracts because the parties can customize the underlying commodity as well as the quantity of the commodity and the date of the transaction.
 On the other hand, futures are standardized contracts that are traded on the exchanges.

 Options provide the buyer of the contracts the right but not the obligation to purchase or sell the underlying asset at a predetermined price.
 Based on the option type, the buyer can exercise the option on the maturity date (European options) or on any date before the maturity (American options).